 “Many meditation methods produce an increase in theta rhythms across the frontal cortex of humans,” Posner says.
 These theta rhythms are brain wave patterns.
 In his studies on both humans and mice, Posner found that it was these waves that stimulated myelin production and can lead to positive behavioral changes.

-How can this help us, as lay people?
-Since a growing body of evidence is supporting the therapeutic effects of mindfulness training or meditation to create positive changes in our physical and emotional wellbeing, it may be a good idea to begin a practice of daily meditation.
+Since a growing body of evidence is supporting the therapeutic effects of mindfulness training or meditation to create positive changes in our physical and emotional well-being, it may be a good idea to begin a practice of daily meditation.
 For most of us, however, it can take months or even years of disciplined practice to maintain the theta rhythm and glean meditation’s full benefit.

 Since none of us want an electrical implant in our head, the audios in the BrainTap audio library and, even better, the BrainTap headset are efficient and straightforward ways to achieve theta.
 If you are someone who feels that meditation is too hard, or you can’t sit still or calm your brain long enough to gain the positive benefits of meditation, then the BrainTap headset may be your solution.
 It’s meditation done for you.